 Dramatic forms and styles, historic developments of the theater and contemporary theater practices.
-Prerequisite: SFCC only: Recommended minimum reading placement score: COMPASS 80, ASSET 40.
 (SCC, SFCC)

 DRMA 106 - Rehearsal and Performance (1-5 cr)

 This is a course in which students receive training and practical experience in acting, directing or technical theater.
 Each quarter's production provides the necessary laboratory experience.
 Recommended for those desiring an overall acquaintance with various phases of theatrical production.
 Prerequisite: Permission of instructor.
 (SCC, SFCC)